YC-Xiang/YC-Xiang.github.io/content/posts/Book/24-11-28_Professional_cmake_part2.md

 )
 ```

-each item having the form VAR or VAR=VALUE.
+增加 compile definition. each item having the form VAR or VAR=VALUE.

 </br>